SIAM-FM21-PC/MathWorks/README.md

    &nbsp; &nbsp;    simObj.step(w);</br>
 end</br>

 It is important to clarify that the test_strategy function should not perform any optimization.
-Note also that the program challenge committee shall modify the parameters of the market simulator for testing purposes and run each team’s test function with several new market simulator objects and calculate the utilty function from your returned market simulator object.
+Note also that the program challenge committee shall modify the parameters of the market simulator and risk aversion parameter for testing purposes and run each team’s test function with several new market simulator objects and calculate the utilty function from your returned market simulator object.
 Each team shall be ranked by their aggregate utility function values across various test cases and assigned up to 40% of the overall competition score.
 Further details of where to submit your team solution shall be added here later.

 # Registration